Health insurance in Costa Rica

 If you are a French national, you do not need a visa for tourist stays of less than 90 days.
 All you need is a passport valid for at least six months.
 If you want to expatriate to Costa Rica, you’ll need a visa that depends on your situation here.
 We advise you to contact the Costa Rican consulate in your current country of residence to find out about the latest procedures.

-French Embassy in San José
+Embassy of France in San José

 En Curridabat Del Indoor Club – 200 Sur 50 Oeste –